lorenzored98/redtheme/README.md

-redtheme, my personal vscode theme under construction.
+redtheme, my personal VSCode theme under construction.

 I add tokens as I encounter them so it's still under construction and will be for the foreseeable future.